MFA-CW – Master of Fine Arts in Creative Writing

 - The James Dickey Review is now hosted by Reinhardt University.
 Send submissions to the James Dickey Review

-English and Language Arts teachers in Georgia middle and high schools can use Reinhardt University's MFA in Creative Writing to upgrade to a Level 6 Specialist Degree for the purposes of promotion and salary upgrade.
+English and Language Arts teachers in Georgia middle and high schools can use Reinhardt University's MFA to upgrade to a Level 6 Specialist Degree for the purposes of promotion and salary increases.
 Teachers need to have been previously certified in either English or middle grades language arts or have passed the GACE in English or Language Arts before completion of the degree.
 The program is listed in the Georgia Professional Standards Commission Certificate Upgrade Advisor under Specialist Level 6 for English and middle grades Language Arts.